pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

-In this tutorial, we're going to build a chat using [Pusher's Presence Channels](https://pusher.com/docs/client_api_guide/client_presence_channels) with the functionality to request e-signed [Non-Disclosure Agreements](https://en.wikipedia.org/wiki/Non-disclosure_agreement) (NDAs) to its members using the [HelloSign](https://www.hellosign.com/) API.
+In this tutorial, we're going to build a chat using [Pusher's Presence Channels](https://pusher.com/docs/client_api_guide/client_presence_channels).
+Using Pusher, our chat will be able to request e-signed [Non-Disclosure Agreements](https://en.wikipedia.org/wiki/Non-disclosure_agreement) (NDAs) to its members using the [HelloSign](https://www.hellosign.com/) API.

-The stack will be the following:
+You will need the following to take on this project:
 - [Java](http://www.oracle.com/technetwork/java/index.html) 7 or higher
 - [Maven](https://maven.apache.org) as the build manager
 - [Spring Boot](http://projects.spring.io/spring-boot/) as the server-side framework